SciCatProject/scicat-ingestor/documentation/docs/user-guide/configuration.md

   It is suggested to pick a meaningful string that can be used when selecting entries in graylog interface and queries
   Example: "scicat_ingestor"

+## Health Check (health_check)

+The online ingestor exposes a small HTTP endpoint that external monitors can query to verify Kafka, storage, and SciCat connectivity.
+This section controls where that endpoint listens.

+- host: _string_
+  IP address or hostname the embedded HTTP server should bind to.
+Use `0.0.0.0` (default) to listen on every interface, or `127.0.0.1` to restrict access to the local machine.
+- port: _integer_
+  TCP port for the health endpoint.
+The default is `8080`, but you can change it to match your infrastructure or to avoid collisions with other services.

 ## SciCat (scicat)

 This section is used by the offline ingestor and it contains the info about url where the relevant scicat instance is reachable and also the token that needs to be used for authentication purposes.